waileungl/devbud_mern_app/README.md

 The Code Space comes with live group chat messaging, that was integrated using webRTC.
 The top right corner of the chat box has a participant counter that keeps track of the number of users in the room.
 Any time a new user joins the room, all the other users will be notified through a notification in the chat box.
 This is another mode that users can use to stay in communication with each other.

-<a name='WhatIveLearned'></a>
-## What I've Learned

-After 16 weeks as a Full Stack Software Engineering student at Coding Dojo, this capstone project gave me the opportunity to apply and demonstrate what I have learned:

-- Set up a backend server with user authentication and error handling.
-- Designed a frontend application with React components and connected it to the backend.
-- Implemented full CRUD features.

-This project has given me the opportunity to explore:

-- Implement the image upload feature and use Firebase to store the images.
-- Use Augora's webRTC to implement live group chat messaging, live video calls, and screen sharing.
-- Designed the application to be responsive by using the mobile-first design approach.

 <a name='NextSteps'></a>
 ## Next Steps